nshanian/scRNA-seq/scRNAseq_workflow.Rmd

 ---

 ## Introduction
+This R workflow will perform exploratory analysis and annotation of single-cell RNA-seq data using the Seurat package.

 Human peripheral blood mononuclear cells (PBMCs) of a healthy female donor aged 25-30 were obtained by 10XGenomics from AllCells.